borttappat/dotfiles/README.md

 ```
 ./nixbuild.sh
 ```
-Your system will then, last time I checked, freee up.
+Your system will then, last time I checked, freeze up.
 From here, reboot and you should then boot into tty and the command ``x`` will start Xserver and i3(picom for transparency is started at launch, if you're running in a WM I run the following to make it more usable, transparency hasn't worked out well for me in virtual environments): ``killall picom``
 I should probably just set up a script to look for WMs when launching i3, but alas, I have not.

-EDIT: Picom has been disabled on boot for now, ignore the above paragraph.
+#### EDIT: Picom has been disabled on boot for now, ignore the above paragraph.

 ### Usage